Nissan Laurel: Fourth generation (C31; 1980)

-In November 1982 the Givenchy limited version was released.
-In February 1983 the "50 Special" released.
-In March the Givenchy II version went on sale.
-In May another 50 Special II vehicles were launched.
-In July electrically retractable fender and door mirrors were introduced, a first.
+In November 1982, the Turbo Medalist Givenchy Version II was released.
+In February 1983, the "50 Special" released.
+In March, the Givenchy II version went on sale.
+In May, another 50 Special II vehicles were launched.
+In July, electrically retractable fender and door mirrors were introduced, a first.
 In October, taxi and driver instruction vehicles with an OHC LPG four-cylinder engine (Z18P, Standard or GL equipment) were added.
 SGL Grand Touring car (with a hubcap for Medalist colored bumper and large) and 50 Special Release III.

-January 1984 saw the abolition of the 1.8-litre GL models, while the Givenchy III limited edition also went on sale.
+January 1984 saw the abolition of the 1.8-litre GL models, while the Turbo Medalist Givenchy III limited edition also went on sale.

 European export models received the carburetted 2.0 (DX or SGL trim) and 2.4 inline-sixes (SGL), with 71 kW and 88 kW respectively, or with the large 2.8 diesel with 60 kW.
 A fuel injected 2.4 with 127 PS later appeared for some markets.
 The 2.4-liter six only developed 113 PS in Swedish-market petrol cars as a result of that country's stringent emissions standards.
 As large Japanese cars are not very popular with private buyers in Europe, the diesel saw the lion's share of sales, mainly for taxi usage.
 Fitted with a detuned version of the L24 engine, the Laurel was introduced to the Middle Eastern (mainly Saudi) market in 1982.

+This generation of Laurel was also sold in Indonesia and other Asian countries, but not in Australia or New Zealand.